skibek/Charts/docs/Angular.md

 Service - classes that send data and functionality across components - (ng g/generate s/service shared/car/car)
   import { class } from '/.file/other';
   injectable

 Component - reusable section of UI - (ng g/generate c/components car-list) - @angular/core
-  selector - Name
-  template / templateUrl - HTML
-  styleUrls - CSS
+Components control views (html).
+They also communicate with other components and services to bring functionality to your app. is a reusable visual building block for the user interface that is rendered as HTML with event handlers to react on user actions and model data changes selector - Name template / templateUrl - HTML styleUrls - CSS

 Module
+Modules consist of one or more components.
+They do not control any html. can be used to - split an app into parts that can be lazy loaded - reused in different applications to create a naming scope for selectors. distinct feature implementation, that can consist of zero or more services, components, directives, and pipes and import modules that are used to implement that feature

 ```

 ```